Olivia Williams: Career

 After graduation, Williams worked with the Royal Shakespeare Company in both Stratford-upon-Avon and London.
 In 1995, she toured the United States in the National Theatre production of Shakespeare's Richard III starring Ian McKellen.
 Her first significant appearance before the cameras was as Jane Fairfax in the British TV film Emma (1996), based on Jane Austen's 1816 novel.

 Williams made her film debut in the 1997 movie The Postman, after doing a screen test for Kevin Costner.
 She later won the lead role of Rosemary Cross in Wes Anderson's Rushmore (1998).
 She then starred as Bruce Willis' wife in the blockbuster The Sixth Sense (1999), a film she would later parody during her brief appearance in the British sitcom Spaced.

 In 2000, Williams wrote the short story "The Significance of Hair" for BBC Radio and read it on the air.

 Since 2001, Williams has appeared in several British films, including Lucky Break (2001), The Heart of Me (2002), for which she won the British Independent Film Award for Best Actress, and An Education (2009).
 She played Mrs. Darling in the 2003 film adaptation of Peter Pan.
 Williams was uncredited for her role as Dr. Moira MacTaggert in the 2006 film X-Men: The Last Stand.

 On TV, Williams portrayed British author Jane Austen in Miss Austen Regrets (2008) and was cast as Adelle DeWitt in Joss Whedon's Dollhouse, which ran on Fox from 2009 to 2010.

 In 2010, Williams won acclaim for her performance as Ruth Lang in Roman Polanski's The Ghost Writer, winning the National Society of Film Critics Award, London Critics Circle Film Award for best supporting actress and was runner-up for best supporting actress at the Los Angeles Film Critics Association Awards 2010.

-In Hanna (2011), Williams played Rachel, a bohemian mother travelling across North Africa and Europe, who comes into contact with the eponymous teen assassin, who is on the run.
+In Hanna (2011), Williams played Rachel, a bohemian mother travelling across North Africa and Europe, who comes into contact with the eponymous teenage assassin, who is on the run.
 The film starred Saoirse Ronan, Eric Bana and Cate Blanchett, and was a critical and sleeper hit.
 In 2014, Williams co-starred in David Cronenberg's Maps to the Stars, a dark comic look at Hollywood excess.
 In 2014 she portrayed Meg Hamilton in the British mystery film Altar.

 In 2017, Williams began appearing in the Starz science-fiction series Counterpart, playing Emily, the wife of lead character Howard Silk.
 In one universe she is still married to him, but her counterpart in the other universe is divorced from him.
 In 2021, she was cast as Camilla Parker Bowles, for the final two seasons of The Crown.